justeat/JustFakeIt/README.md

 ## Installation

-Pre-requisites: The project is built in .net v4.0.
+Pre-requisites: The project is built in .netstandard 1.3, which means it supports .NET Framework 4.6 onwards and .NET Core.

 * From source: https://github.com/justeat/JustFakeIt
 * By hand: https://www.nuget.org/packages/JustFakeIt